Learning Data Science Through Games and Applications

-After taking this class, students will have a basic understanding of the essential components of data science as well as the basic computing skills needed to explore this field further independently.
-They will also have hands on experience in sports analytics - a useful skill for academics, hobbies, and various professions.
+Students will have a basic understanding of the essential components of data science as well as the basic computing skills needed to explore this field further independently.
+They will also have hands on experience in real applications such as sports analytics, a useful skill for academics, hobbies, and various professions.

 Jun Yan is a Professor of Statistics at the University of Connecticut.
 He received his Ph.D. in Statistics from University of Wisconsin - Madison in 2003.
 He was an Assistant Professor at the University of Iowa before joining UConn in 2007.
 His research interests include survival analysis, clustered data analysis, multivariate dependence, spatial extremes, and statistical computing.
-He is actively involved in applications and education of data science in public health, environmental sciences and engineering, and sports.
+He is actively involved in applications and education of data science in public health, climate change, ecology, and sports.
 He has a special interest in making advanced statistical methods widely accessible via open source software.
-More info is available at http://merlot.stat.uconn.edu/~jyan/.
+Dr. Yan is a fellow of the American Statistical Association and is the Editor of the Journal of Data Science.